nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-10-22-HTTPS for WebSockets App on AWS.markdown

 I'm hosting my app on AWS Elastic Beanstalk, so in this post I'll be referring to Elastic Beanstalk whenever needed.
 But the process should mostly be the same for other AWS products involving load balancers.

 If you are using WebSockets in your application, then it is most likely that you have configured your load balancer to listen on **TCP**.
-If you are having trouble setting up your WebSockets app, refer my other [post]({{ site.baseurl }}{% post_url 2017-10-18-WebSockets with AWS Elastic Beanstalk %}).
+If you are having trouble setting up your WebSockets app, refer my post [WebSockets with AWS Elastic Beanstalk]({{ site.baseurl }}{% post_url 2017-10-18-WebSockets with AWS Elastic Beanstalk %}){:target="_blank"}.

 ## Enabling HTTPS

 To use **HTTPS/SSL** with Elastic Beanstalk, we need to assign a certificate to the environment's load balancer.
 We will terminate **SSL** connections at our load balancer, and backend connections between the load balancer and EC2 instances will use **TCP**.
 This approach takes the least work, and this is what I'm currently using for my application.
-If you are looking for something else, check out [this][Configuring HTTPS].
+If you are looking for something else, refer [AWS Documentation on configuring HTTPS].

 If you haven't already, get a free SSL certificate for your domain name from [AWS Certificate Manager (ACM)].